MondialDatabase/api/README.md

 3. Import the project into IntelliJ IDEA.
 4. You may be asked that "Maven Projects need to be imported"; click Import Changes if so.
 5. Configure the build and run configuration:
-    1. Add a Bash configuration:
-        1. Set the script to the *build-db.sh* in this directory.
-        2. Set the working directory to the project directory.
-        3. Set the interpreter to a shell executable e.g. `/bin/sh`.
     2. Add a Docker Compose configuration:
         1. Set the Server to Docker
         2. Set the compose file to the *docker-compose.yml* in this directory.
         3. Check the option to force rebuilds.
-        4. Set the bash configuration defined in the previous step to run before launch.
-        5. Set Build Artifact: WAR to run before launch.
+        4. Set Build Artifact: WAR to run before launch.
 6. Configure the test configuration:
     1. Add a JUnit configuration:
         1. Set the Test Kind to be "All in Package" and specify the project package name.